-Kesha Ajose Fisher was born in Chicago and raised in Lagos, Nigeria.
+Kesha Ajose-Fisher was born in Chicago and raised in Lagos, Nigeria.
 She now lives in Oregon with her family.
 Kesha’s debut collection of fictional stories, No God Like the Mother, focuses on the lives and realities of women who have been tasked with holding up the sky, all while the world whispers “you’re doing it wrong”.
-Fisher has won the 2020 Oregon Book Award for Fiction and The Phoenix Literary Magazine’s Editor’s Choice Award for Short Fiction in both 2011 and 2012.
+No God Like the Mother won the 2020 Oregon Book Award for Fiction and The Phoenix Literary Magazine’s Editor’s Choice Award for Short Fiction.
+It was re-released in 2023 by Forest Avenue Press.
 Her writing has been published in several online and print collections, and in such publications as Multicultural Familia Magazine, the Alchemy Literary Magazine, and twice in Beyond Black & White Magazine.
 Kesha is committed to fighting for social justice, and her dedication to this cause can be seen in everything she does.
 She works in social services, is a vocal advocate for immigrants and refugees, and she champions equality and education while opposing the poverty that plagues humanity.

 Our events, classes, and seminars bring the community together to hear, learn, and discuss the most compelling issues and ideas of our day.
 We hope you will join us in our downtown Literary Arts space, online, and at partnering venues across Portland and Oregon.